Hatice Sultan (daughter of Selim I): Biography

-It had long been believed that Hatice Sultan subsequently married the Grand Vizier Pargalı Ibrahim Pasha.
-However, in the late 2000s, research conducted by the historian Ebru Turan revealed that this claim was not based on solid evidence, and that in fact no such marriage ever took place between them.
-As a result, historians now agree that Ibrahim married another woman, Muhsine Hatun, and not Hatice.
-Instead, Hatice's actual second marriage was to Çoban Mustafa Pasha in 1517, the son of Iskender Pasha and widower of Hatice's half-sister Şahzade Sultan.
-Hatice was widowed in 1529.
+For a long time, it was believed that Hatice Sultan subsequently married the Grand Vizier Pargalı Ibrahim Pasha.
+However, research conducted by the historian Ebru Turan in the late 2000s revealed that this claim was not based on solid evidence, and that in fact no such marriage took place between them.
+As a result, some historians now agree that Ibrahim married another woman, Muhsine Hatun, and not Hatice.
+Disagreements still exist on this issue.

-Hatice Sultan had her mosque built in Aksaray in 1543-44 and later died and was buried in a separate tomb next to her parents in the graveyard of Yavuz Sultan Selim Mosque, in the Şehzadeler türbesi.
-She was buried next to her sister Hafize Hafsa Sultan.
+Hatice Sultan commissioned the architect Mimar Sinan to build a mosque in her name in Aksaray in 1543–44.
+The mosque was demolished in the 1950s as part of the urban redevelopment works carried out in Istanbul under the government of Adnan Menderes and has not survived to the present day.
+She was buried in a separate tomb next to her parents in the Şehzadeler Türbesi, in the graveyard of the Yavuz Sultan Selim Mosque.
+She was buried next to her sister Hafize Sultan.

 Issue

 Hatice Sultan had five sons and at least three daughters.

 By her first marriage, Hatice had four sons and a daughter: